(Last Updated on April 14, 2021)

-Before you throw out containers like glass jars or shipping boxes, think about their possible uses.
-Our garage, utility room and art supply closet are filled with repurposed pickle jars and shipping boxes.
+Before you throw out containers like glass jars or boxes, think about their possible uses.
+Our garage, utility room, and art supply closet are filled with repurposed pickle jars and shipping boxes.
 And my kids regularly use their box of recycled containers for making all kinds of contraptions and crafts.

 Do your math

 Don’t sign up for subscriptions and memberships unless you know for sure it’s saving you money!
 The same is true for pool passes and museum memberships.
-For example, after using Amazon Prime for a while, we realized we were spending more with it than without it, so we quit!
-If you’ll use it enough to make it worthwhile then go for it but don’t sign up without doing the math first.
+For example, after using a savings club membership for a while, we realized we were spending more with it than without it, so we quit!
+If you’ll use it enough to make it worthwhile then go for it, but don’t sign up without doing the math first.

 ~ ~ ~

 Two final thoughts as I close out this series: